DarianJChairez/cloud-projects/README.md

 # Cloud Projects Portfolio

-Welcome to my cloud projects portfolio—this repository showcases hands-on implementations across AWS and Azure.
+Welcome to my cloud projects portfolio—this repository showcases hands-on implementations across AWS, Azure, and Terraform.
 Each folder contains a focused deployment with documentation, live results (where applicable), and insights into key cloud concepts.

 ---